DRUMMING CIRCLES, outdoors on the land, between Earth and Sky

 The drumming circle offers equality because there is no head or tail.
 It includes people of all ages.
 The main objective is to share rhythm and get in tune with each other and the land we gather upon.
 The drum is a sacred tool connecting heaven and earth, and for maintaining the rhythm of the world order.
 When we drum and sing together under the sky, we can lift one another’s spirits.
 Our unified vibrations can have a positive impact on the energy all around the circle, above and below the circle, and within us.
 No previous experience is necessary.

-What to bring: A hand drum/beater, water to drink, an open heart!
+What to bring: A hand drum/beater, your flute or any other suitable musical instrument, water to drink, an open heart!

-This is a Monthly Fundraising Event for Kupidabin Wilderness Foundation and will be held in the Cultural Centre if the weather is unfavourable.
+This is a Monthly Fundraising Event for Kupidabin Wilderness Charitable Trust (KWCT) and will be held in the Cultural Centre if the weather is unfavourable.